Mirror Games Against an Open Book Player: Abstract

-Mirror games were invented by Garg and Schnieder (ITCS 2019).
-Alice and Bob take turns (with Alice playing first) in declaring numbers from the set $\{1,2, \ldots, 2n\}$.
-If a player picks a number that was previously played, that player loses and the other player wins.
+Mirror games were invented by Garg and Schneider (ITCS 2019).
+Alice and Bob take turns (with Alice s) in declaring numbers from the set $\{1,2, \ldots, 2n\}$.
+If a player picks a number that was previously played, that player loses the game and the other player wins.
 If all numbers are declared without repetition, the result is a draw.
-Bob has a simple mirror strategy that assures he won't lose and requires no memory.
-On the other hand, Garg and Schenier showed that every deterministic Alice needs memory of size linear in $n$ in order to secure a draw.
+Bob has a simple mirror strategy that assures he won't lose the game and requires no memory.
+On the other hand, Garg and Schneider showed that every deterministic Alice requires memory of size that is proportional to $n$ in order to secure a draw.

-Regarding probabilistic strategies, previous work showed that a model where Alice has access to a secret random perfect matching over $\{1,2, \ldots, 2n\}$ allows her to achieve a draw in the game w.p.\ a least $1-\frac{1}{n}$ and using only polylog bits of memory.
+Regarding probabilistic strategies, previous work showed that assuming Alice has access to a {\em secret} random perfect matching over $\{1,2, \ldots, 2n\}$ allows her to achieve a draw in the game w.p.\ at least $1-\frac{1}{n}$ and using only polylog bits of memory.